During the past few months, we’ve been testing the SEO capabilities of the world’s most popular CMS systems in 2024.

 To add custom schema to a page on Wix or Squarespace, you’ll need to generate your markup externally, then copy and paste it into the platform.

-…but for adding schema to a page on Squarespace you’ll need to use the “Page Header Code Injection” setting under advanced page settings.
+…but for adding schema to a page on Squarespace you’ll still need to use the “Page Header Code Injection” setting under advanced page settings.

 We recommend this free tool for generating schema in JSON-LD format.